annaballestrazzi/uncoverapp/README.md

 For more details on working with unCOVERApp see Vignette.
 ## Test
-I test automatici di questo package si trovano nella cartella tests/testthat, originariamente sviluppati nella cartella inst/Test
+I test sviluppati nella cartella inst/Test
 - example.list
 - example_gene.txt